 Kitchens have evolved a lot over the years.
 Once found only in the rear of the home, today’s kitchen designs take the kitchen out of the background to become a focal point of the household.
 The challenge for modern kitchen designs is in creating a more open-faced kitchen that is part of a dining area, a family room or a great room.

 Working with a Kitchen Design Specialist

 Designing your ultimate kitchen should be a rewarding experience.
 After you have gathered ideas for your kitchen from a variety of sources, the fun begins!
 You can start to actually incorporate all the different design ideas into a coherent picture of your perfect kitchen.
 This is the time to seek assistance from a kitchen design specialist who can work on the design process with you.
 RenoAssistance has taken the guess-work out of choosing the right kitchen designer for your project for you by partnering with the most reputable local experts in the industry.
-An advisor will take your call to understand your requirements and send up to three 360° Verified Contractors to quote on your project.
-Best of all, our service is free and there’s no obligation to go with any of the designers we refer you to.
+An advisor will take your call to understand your requirements and send up to three Verified Contractors to quote on your project.
+Best of all, our service is with no fees and there’s no obligation to go with any of the designers we refer you to.

 The place to start when you are designing your dream kitchen is with a floor plan of your kitchen space.
 On a large piece of graph paper, draw the outline of the kitchen space, including any doors or windows that you will have to work into your new kitchen design.
 You will also need to accurately mark out where your plumbing and electrical supplies are located.
 You can move plumbing and electrical supply points but this will involve more time and money and it is always easier to accommodate existing service supplies into your design, if practical.